 1. I wanted to take a gap year, should I still take one?

 Yes, but it is likely that elements of it will be disrupted by the need for quarantine, testing or vaccine certificates.
-However opportunities are starting to increase and you can currently travel overseas if you have evidence that you are volunteering, working or studying.
+However opportunities are increasing and you can currently travel overseas if you have evidence that you are volunteering, working or studying.
 Our approved providers can advise you on the state of their programmes and schedules for the Spring, Summer, Autumn and Winter.
-By 2022 we expect things to have settled down into a new normal but don’t leave your enquiries too late as we expect demand to be high. if you have an idea or just want to chat things through, get in touch with any of the providers you feel have something of interest for you.
+By 2022 we expect things to have settled down into a new normal but don’t leave your enquiries too late as we expect demand to be high.
+If you have an idea or just want to chat things through, get in touch with any of the providers you feel have something of interest for you.

 2. I planned to go to university.
 Should I still go?

 a) If despite all that you still want to take a gap year, then talk to your university of choice about a deferral.
-Have a loose but committed plan in place for the next 12 months as they’ll be keen to know what you intend to do and you need to be motivated to get on an organise your year
+Have a loose but committed plan in place for the next 12 months.
+They’ll be keen to know what you intend to do and you need to be motivated to get on an organise your year

 3. I want a gap year, what should I do next?

 A gap year is always a challenge.
 It’s an opportunity for personal growth, reflection and to gain experience in work, volunteering, independent living and study and adventure.
 It builds cultural awareness, understanding yourself and others better and reflecting on what’s important.
 It is also hugely enjoyable and life-affirming.

 However, it requires, effort, focus and planning.
 This doesn’t mean you have to fill every hour of every day with activity.
 You should have blocks of time committed to something to keep you on track and motivated.
 So, if your heart is now set on a gap year, this is what to do next: